-The imposing structure of the Ancient Theater in Plovdiv’s Old Town has been well preserved, dating back to I century AD.
+The imposing structure of the Ancient Theater in Plovdiv Old Town has been well preserved, dating back to the first century.
 Theatrical performances and gladiator fights took place here, as well as important gatherings of the local government.
 Come during the summer months to enjoy opera or live music, seated on the ancient stones.

 Tsarevets Fortress in Veliko Tarnovo

-Prohodna Cave is a favorite spot of both tourists and rock climbers , due to its unique structure.
-Look up to see the two openings in its ceiling, which look so much like a set of eyes that the locals began calling the cave ‘The Eyes of God’.
+Prohodna Cave is a favorite spot for both tourists and rock climbers, due to its unique structure.
+Look up to see the two openings in its ceiling, which look so much like a set of eyes that the locals began calling the cave the Eyes of God.
 It’s even more impressive on a bright night, with the moon shining through the so-called eyes.

 Pirin National Park

 Pirin is one of the most popular Bulgarian mountains for hiking.
-It’s no surprise many visitors claim it stole their heart, as the landscape is mainly Alpine rock, with deep blue lakes dotted all around.
-There are many hiking trails within the national park; Koncheto Ridge being a particularly challenging one.
+It’s no surprise many visitors claim it stole their heart, as the landscape is mainly alpine rock, with deep blue lakes dotted all around.
+There are many hiking trails within the national park – Koncheto Ridge is a particularly challenging one.
 It’s a good idea to bring a map and compass.

 These waterfalls almost look artificial, they are so postcard perfect.
 The turquoise water makes a beautiful contrast against the snow-white rock brinks of the cascades.
 More than 800 years ago, hermits carved caves out of the rocks and lived in them.
 Krushuna Waterfalls are located in Northern Bulgaria, near Letnitsa village.